 Enjoy breakfast at the hotel before departing.
 We must tear ourselves away as our bus departs for San José and the airport?or, a better idea: If time permits, veer off towards the Pacific Ocean and Costa Rica’s west side by joining our Pacific Coast Extension.
 By choosing the extension, you get to experience the widest range of habitats and species available?the Pacific side of the divide hosts a grand array of different species.
 Taking the main tour and extension together gives you a great cross-section of the country.

 Wed., Jan.
 12: Pacific Coast Extension

-After breakfast, we drive to La Ensenada, a country lodge on the Gulf of Nicoya.
-This family-run lodge, where we stay the next two nights, features 20 simple yet comfortable, cabins, a swimming pool, and a delightful open-air restaurant that prepares local foods.
+After lunch, we drive to La Ensenada, a country lodge on a lake.
+This family-run lodge, where we stay the next two nights, features 20 simple, but comfortable, cabins, a swimming pool, and a delightful open-air restaurant that prepares local foods.
 The lodge is part of a working cattle ranch and fruit farm, and also part of a 100-acre wildlife reserve.
 All cabins have ceiling fans, wood paneling, high ceilings, and private terraces.
 This special property holds some of the last remaining primary (old growth) dry forest, as well as a mangrove ecosystem, and is on the beautiful Gulf of Nicoya.

 Accommodations at La Ensenada Lodge (B,L,D)